Marianna Bottini

 Marianna Bottini née Motroni-Andreozzi (7 November 1802 – 25 January 1858) was an Italian composer and harp teacher.
-She was born in Lucca, daughter of the nobleman Sebastiano Motroni-Andreozzi and his wife Eleonora Flekestein.
+A contemporary of Rossini, Bottini was of the most prominent voices in Italian classical music in the 19th century.
+She was born, lived, and died in Lucca.
+She was the daughter of a noble family, born to parents Sebastiano Motroni-Andreozzi and Eleonora Flekestein.